 The Economics of LED Christmas Lights

 In the 1980's a 35 light set of Christmas tree lights would cost $10.00.
-That would be more than $20 in todays dollars.
-Christmas lights were expensive back then and most people would spend a few years building up a stock of lights only to have to replace them the following year.
-As time went on Christmas lights became less expensive until now when one can buy a cheap 100 light set for under $3 at Wal-Mart.
-In fact, the lights have become some cheap that most people now consider them disposable.
-Why waste 1 or 2 hours of time untangling the lights from the tree when they won't last very long and only cost $3?
-Its not a hard choice for many people.
-The now cheap, disposable Christmas lights are creating a lot of waste and bad habits for Christmas decorators.
+That would be more than $29 today.
+Christmas lights were expensive back then, and most people would spend a few years building up a stock of lights, only to have to replace them the following year.
+As time went on Christmas lights became less expensive, and now you can buy a cheap 100 light set for under $3 at Wal-Mart.
+In fact, the lights have become so cheap that most people now consider them disposable.
+Why waste 1 or 2 hours of time untangling the lights from the tree, when they won't last very long, and only cost $3?
+It's not a hard choice for many people.
+The now cheap, disposable, Christmas lights are creating a lot of waste and bad habits for Christmas decorators.